-Apart from sharing our unique experience when travelling deep into the Amazon a few years ago, we have asked some of our travel blogging colleagues for their recommendations of unique, eco-friendly getaways around the globe.
-Here is our shortlist of those unique places that not only allow you to get away from it all but take a sustainable approach to do so.
+Apart from sharing our unique experiences in the Amazon and Tuscany, we have asked some of our travel blogging colleagues for their recommendations of unique, eco-friendly getaways around the globe.
+Here is our shortlist of those unique places that allow you to get away from it all and take a sustainable approach.

 Could one of these be your next getaway?